-Andrew Mercado has been named one of TV's most significant commentators while The Sunday Telegraph describes him as a walking TV encyclopedia.
+Andrew Mercado has been named one of TV's most significant commentators and a walking TV encyclopedia.

-Andrew is still fondly remembered by a generation of music fans as Super Mercado after becoming Channel [V]'s inaugural entertainment reporter in 1998 and then became the first regular face on sister channel Music Max.
-Whilst he would work simultaneously on both stations, eventually he crossed over to Max full time to create, produce and host the panel show THE KNOW.
+He was quickly moved into an on-air role for which he is now fondly remembered by a generation of music fans as Super Mercado after becoming Channel [V]'s inaugural entertainment reporter in 1998.
+Later, he became the first VJ on sister channel Music Max.
+Whilst he would work simultaneously on both stations, eventually he crossed over to Max full time to create, produce and host the panel show The Know.

-Over the years he has interviewed such A-listers as Kylie Minogue, Robbie Williams, Marianne Faithfull and Fleetwood Mac but he often gets more of a thrill meeting Aussie TV legends through his work as a TV Historian for the National Film and Sound Archive.
-He also supervises the DVD release of classic TV shows like NUMBER 96 as well as contributing audio commentaries about them for Umbrella Entertainment.
+Over the years he has interviewed such A-listers as Kylie Minogue, Robbie Williams and Fleetwood Mac but he also has loved meeting Aussie TV legends through his work as a TV Historian for the National Film and Sound Archive.
+He also curates the release of classic movies and TV shows onto DVD and Blu Ray for Umbrella Entertainment.

 He also continues to work as a host and MC for charities such as ACON and Aurora.

 Jane Weston | General Manager

 +61 417 679 118